zenith82114/boj-solve/README.md

 `./run.sh {problem number}.cpp`

-Be sure to prepare your input in `./input.txt`.
+Be sure to prepare your input in repo root as `input.txt`.